AlgoMaster Logo

 zeroMatchCounts

-1Count zero-match partners: words with "abc" prefix share 3 positions
+1Count zero-match partners: words sharing the "abc" prefix overlap in 3 positions

 abcdef